 1. Does your institution offer support for medical students interested in enacting a sustainability initiative?

-2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
-0 No, the institution does not offer opportunities or support for sustainability initiatives. e explanation: The University of Bristol runs the Green Apple Scheme, providing grants of £500-1,500 which is available year round.
-All students can apply (including medical students) and student involvement in projects is expected (although can collaborate with staff).
-The medical school has signposted to SusQI frameworks from CSH, however it is not compulsory for students to do a QI project during their degree.
-In terms of support for other initiatives, the medical school allowed students to attend the "Friday's for Future" climate strikes and with student-support, and did a Health & Climate
+- 2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives. - The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available. - 0 No, the institution does not offer opportunities or support for sustainability initiatives.

-- demonstration as part of the Excellence in Medicine Day Feb 2020. - Generic initiatives such as 'Inspire' allow students to apply for funding for any research project.
+Score Explanation: The courses MX4091/MX5091 could potentially be used for this purpose, but they are not specially focusing on sustainability initiatives.

 2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-3 The institution offers an explicit paid fellowship for medical students to do research related to planetary health and/or sustainable healthcare.
-2 The institution offers paid research opportunities for students and planetary health/sustainable healthcare projects would be considered eligible.
-1 There are unfunded research opportunities for students to perform research related to planetary health/sustainable healthcare.

-0 There are no opportunities for students to receive funding for planetary health/sustainable healthcare research.
+- 2 The institution offers paid research opportunities for students and planetary health/sustainable healthcare projects would be considered eligible. - 1 There are unfunded research opportunities for students to perform research related to planetary health/sustainable healthcare. - 0 There are no opportunities for students to receive funding for planetary health/sustainable healthcare research.